the-great-apes/rag/README.md

 Run the docker container standalone or with the rest of the parent repository.

 ## Using Groq
 As mentioned create a Groq API Key.
-Copy the `.env.template`-file, rename it to simply `.env` and edit the line with
+Copy the `.env.template`-file in the parent repo, rename it to simply `.env` and edit the line with
 ```
 GROQ_API_KEY=yoUrApIkEY
 ```